george-aidonidis/dotfiles/polybar/.config/polybar/readme.md

 At the moment polybar is configured in a combination of default modules and some custom ones.
 Check how to add your custom script [here](https://github.com/jaagr/polybar/wiki/Module:-script)

+* Multiple config sets are defined inside the [configuration](/config) file based on connected screens.
+I use monitors with names `eDP-1` (laptop) and `DP1` (external).
+Please define yours accordingly (with xrandr or arandr).

-**Important note**: If you wish to use the scripts defined in this repo you would need to give them proper permissions (make them executable) otherwise this personalized polybar will not work properly.
+* **Important note**: If you wish to use the scripts defined in this repo you would need to give them proper permissions (make them executable) otherwise this personalized polybar will not work properly.

 ### Workspaces